 Each week this season we’ll highlight a coach who made the epic comeback, won a milestone game, or simply out coached the other team.
-This week’s Coach of the Week features Jamie Rodgers of the Cook Hornets.
+This week’s Coach of the Week features Casey Soliday of the Irwin County Indians.

 Each week this season we’ll highlight a coach who made the epic comeback, won a milestone game, or simply out coached the other team.
-This week’s Coach of the Week features Phil Ironside of the Worth County Rams.
+And This week’s Coach of the Week features Dondrial Pinkins of the Pelham Hornets.

 Down in the Panther’s Pit, Tiftarea Academy put on one of their best performances of the season, Friday night.
 TA secured their first region win of the year against Valwood which ensured their season would continue this week.